isabelroses/website/content/2024-wrapped.md

 ## My goals for 2025

 I would like to get some more work done on my Wayland compositor.
-I would also love to grow my social media presense, and maybe even write 3 blog posts, which would be my appology for not writing one in 6 months.
+I would also love to grow my social media presence, and maybe even write 3 blog posts, which would be my apology for not writing one in 6 months.
 And you all know me; rewrite my nix config once or twice again... per week.